Bidirectional EV charging explained - V2G, V2H & V2L

 Vehicle to Grid (V2G) energy flow diagram using a DC bidirectional charger.

 Nowadays, most EVs are equipped with the standard CCS DC charge port.
-Currently, the only EV that uses a CCS port for bidirectional charging is the recently released Ford F-150 Lightning EV.
-However, more EVs with CCS connection ports will be available with V2H and V2G capability in the near future, with VW announcing its ID electric cars may offer bidirectional charging sometime in 2023.
+Currently, the only EV with a CCS port for bidirectional charging is the recently released Ford F-150 Lightning.
+However, more EVs with CCS connection ports will be available with V2H and V2G capability in the very near future, with VW announcing its ID electric cars will enable bidirectional charging sometime in 2024.

 2. Vehicle to Home - V2H